eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/knowledge-agents/adoption-view/faq.md

 #### Isn't this a proprietary approach?

-The underlying [API](https://en.wikipedia.org/wiki/API)s, protocols, standards and technologies are first-class citizens of the official [Gaia-X](https://gaia-x.eu/what-is-gaia-x/deliverables/data-spaces/) & [W3C Semantic Web](https://www.w3.org/standards/semanticweb/) portfolio.
+The underlying [API](https://en.wikipedia.org/wiki/API), protocols, standards and technologies are first-class citizens of the official [Gaia-X](https://gaia-x.eu/what-is-gaia-x/deliverables/data-spaces/) & [W3C Semantic Web](https://www.w3.org/standards/semanticweb/) portfolio.
 These techs have been already adopted globally for a plethora of domains, use cases and derived (Open Source & commercial) projects.
 Using these approaches will give you a competitive advantage which is even independent of the concrete dataspace instance/application that you are targeting at.

 ### No Redundancy

-#### Is this a replacement to the existing BAMM Aspect Meta Model (BAMM) & Asset Administration Shell (AAS) approach?
+#### Is this a replacement to the existing Aspect Meta Model (BAMM/SAMM) & Asset Administration Shell (AAS) approach?

 Agent technology is a complement that means that both approaches can be deployed in co-existance.
-See the recommendation of the Catena-X Architecture Board

-There will be some use cases (large interconnected datasets, ad-hoc querying, inference of derived knowledge) which enfavour the knowledge agents approach, others (simple access to already identified remote twins) will more adequately stay with the BAMM & AAS approach.
+There will be some use cases (large interconnected datasets, ad-hoc querying, inference of derived knowledge) which enfavour the knowledge agents approach, others (simple access to already identified remote twins) will more adequately stay with the BAMM/SAMM & AAS approach.

 For the data providers, it will be easy to mount their artifacts (files, data source partitions, backend interfaces) under both types of assets (submodels, graphs).
+We provide [bridging technology](../development-view/aas/bridge) for that purpose.

 For the app developers it will be easy to use both [SDK](https://en.wikipedia.org/wiki/Software_development_kit)s over a single consumer connector and even interchange the identifiers/[IRI](https://en.wikipedia.org/wiki/Internationalized_Resource_Identifier)s.

-For the modellers, there is only a loose coupling between a protocol-independent, inference-agnostic data format description, such as BAMM, and a protocol-binding, but data-format independent inference/semantic model, such as OWL-R. We expect tools to generate at least the latter from the ubiquitous Excel/Tabular specifications.
-We could also imagine a kind of OWL-R to BAMM embedding (but not vice versa) once this is needed by a use case.
+For the modellers, there is only a loose coupling between a protocol-independent, inference-agnostic data format description, such as BAMM/SAMM, and a protocol-binding, but data-format independent inference/semantic model, such as OWL-R. We expect tools to generate at least the latter from ubiquitous Excel/Tabular specifications.
+We could also imagine a kind of OWL-R to BAMM/SAMM embedding (but not vice versa) once this is needed by a use case.

 ### Enhanced Security